The passionate pursuit of sustainable water, sanitation, and hygiene services for all

 WE'RE ON A MISSION

-With just nine years left to achieve United Nations Sustainable Development Goal (SDG) 6: Clean Water and Sanitation for All by 2030, IRC and Water For People are joining forces to drive exponential progress in the delivery of WASH and reach 200 million people with strengthened systems in the next decade.
+With fewer than ten years left to achieve United Nations Sustainable Development Goal (SDG) 6: Clean Water and Sanitation for All by 2030, IRC and Water For People are joining forces to drive exponential progress in the delivery of WASH and reach 200 million people with strengthened systems in the next decade.
 Through our newly formed alliance, we have established "Destination 2030," our collective effort to hasten progress toward SDG 6.

 Our Destination 2030 vision is clear: the passionate pursuit of water, sanitation, and hygiene service for all.
 But we will go beyond vision to include a joint strategy and monitoring framework developed together and shared by Water For People and IRC.
 Quite simply, we can do more together – and do it faster – than we can alone.